2.6.4 Community integration program

 - organisational, administration and resourcing matters

-- overall cohort management – including claims transfer notification and management and employer claim review requirements
+- overall cohort management – including claims transfer notification and management and claim review requirements

 - liaison with WorkSafe.